Yuvrajchandra/demo-github-repo/README.md

 ## Demo GitHub Repo

 This project ensures consistent formatting and linting for Python and JavaScript code using pre-commit hooks.
+Configuring the formatters and linters for all the languages created many dependency issues, so lastly, I decided to start with Python and JS and then proceed to add the rest of them one by one.

 ## Prerequisites